 Most of the time you can enjoy and take part in the debates, watch the presentations, network with Europe's top public service television executives and producers.
 However, we do want everyone who attends to have the chance to "meet the winner" and commended and hear something about the winning entry.
 The usual way is to have a short workshop at which you can show some excerpts and people can ask questions.
 You are granted two nights' accommodation.
-Make sure you plan your flights in good time to attend the gala on Thursday 25 May and the workshop sessions, usually on Friday 26 May.
+Make sure you plan your flights in good time to attend the gala on Thursday 24 May and the workshop sessions could be on both Thursday 24 and Friday 25 May.
 See Meet the winners sessions from the past

-If I am the Rising Star winner, how does my internship work?
+If I am the Young Onscreen Talent winner, how does my internship work?

 In October 2015, Tom Brown from BBC East Midlands spent a week with John Inge Johansen, also a video journalist, in his far north region of NRK Nordland.
-Nick Sheridan, from RTÉ, winner in 2016, plans to visit SVT Lulea and work alongside the winner of the VJ category, Randi Gitz.
+Nick Sheridan, from RTÉ, winner in 2016, visited SVT Lulea and worked alongside the winner of the VJ category, Randi Gitz.
+In 2017, Thomas Mignon, from RTBF, chose to go to SVT Lulea also.
 We cannot be specific on how this will work each year.
 The winner will state a preferred region to visit and we will request the internship.
 Some broadcasters have legal or insurance issues about hosting "guests".
 Nothing is ever simple!
 But, with your help and the help of our member stations, we will do our best to fulfil your dreams!